Skip to main content

 Overview

-Memories are named containers for storing and organizing knowledge items (entries) within a project.
-They provide a logical namespace for text content, enabling structured retrieval via the Knowledge module.
-Each memory can hold many memory entries — individual pieces of text that are automatically embedded for semantic search.
+Memories provide a logical namespace for text content that agents can read and write during generation.
+Each memory holds many memory entries — individual pieces of text that are automatically embedded for semantic search via the Knowledge module.

 Memory